shntnu/cytomining-hackathon-wiki/7_deep_learn/README.md

 is available here as `metadata.csv`.

 This is by no means definitive, but rather an early prototype to test various DL methods on microscopy data.

+There is also an AMI publicly available that already has this dataset, the CUDA installation complete, as well as the necessary python dependencies: `ami-cafd01aa`

+Launching a GPU EC2 instance from that image should make it nearly trivial to get started with deep learning on this morphological profiling task.